 Mice can chew through plastic containers.
 If the plastic is thick, it simply takes them longer to get through, but it is not impossible.

 When hunting for food, Mice use their extraordinary sense of smell to direct them where to go.
-If they are able to smell food then they will go for it.
+If they can smell food, then they will go for it.

 While we are on the subject of plastic, consider PVC and insulation on wires.
 Mice can chew through these and cause all kinds of damage to the wiring in your house.
 Fixing this can be extremely costly.